hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/696_scc_xi.md

 write out whatever sanctions or prohibitions you want!
 How many of them read the Vedic Kalpa (Ritual), Grihya and Shrauta Sutras?
-Then, look, here in Bengal the code of Raghunandana is obeyed; a little farther on you will find the code of Mitâkshâra in vogue; while in another part the code of Manu holds sway!
+Then, look, here in Bengal the code of Raghunandana is obeyed; a little farther on you will find the code of Mitākshāra in vogue; while in another part the code of Manu holds sway!
 You seem to think that the same laws hold good everywhere!
 What I want therefore is to introduce the study of the Vedas by stimulating a greater regard for them in the minds of the people, and